Your limited company's registered office address

 Many accountants do also offer a registered office service to their clients, so that your accountant's office will be your company's registered office.
 Some accountants have a preference for your company's registered office to be at their office, so that they can deal straight away with documents that Companies House and the tax authorities send to your company.

-What about where in the UK the address can be?
+Where in the UK can the address can be?

 If your company is registered in England and Wales, then the registered office address must also be in England and Wales - for example, an English company can't have a registered office address in Edinburgh.